marcopennekamp/lore/specification/equality-order.md

 - **Strings:** Two strings are equal if they have exactly the same bytes.
 - **Symbols:** Two symbols are equal if they have the same name.
 - **Tuples:** Two tuples are equal if they have the same size and their elements are equal under `lore.core.equal?`.
-- **Functions:** Two functions are equal if they have the same reference.
+- **Functions:** Two functions are equal if they have the same underlying reference.
 - **Lists:** Two lists are equal if they have the same length and all their elements are equal under `lore.core.equal?`.
 - **Shapes:** Two shapes are equal if they have the same property names and their properties are equal under `lore.core.equal?`.
 - **Structs:** Two structs are equal if they have the same schema and their property values are equal under `lore.core.equal?`.
   - This default implementation considers two structs with different open property types as equal if their property values are equal under `lore.core.equal?`, as struct types have no bearing on the definition of equality.

-In comparisons between `Real` and `Int`, both the compiler and the default implementation of equality promote the `Int` to a `Real`.